sajanidangal59/csci440/README.md

-This repository contains the Backend code for Neptex Emart.
+This repository contains the Frontend code for Neptex Emart.
 Neptex Emart is webbased ecommerce app built for csci440 class.

 Thank you.